wolfi-dev/wolfictl/docs/cmd/wolfictl_scan.md

 ```
   -a, --advisories-repo-dir string   directory containing the advisories repository
   -f, --advisory-filter string       exclude vulnerability matches that are referenced from the specified set of advisories (resolved|all|concluded)
-      --build-log                    treat input as a package build log file (or a directory that contains a packages.log file)
   -D, --disable-sbom-cache           don't use the SBOM cache
       --distro string                distro to use during vulnerability matching (default "wolfi")
   -h, --help                         help for scan